bradbeam/docs/content/components/osctl.md

     weight: 70
 ---

-The `osctl` CLI is the client to the `osd` service running on every node.
+The `osctl` CLI is the client to the [osd](/components/osd) service running on every node. `osctl` should provide enough functionality to be a replacement for typical interactive shell operations.
 With it you can do things like:

 - retrieve container logs
 - restart a service